 BEFORE

-PLEASE READ OUR BOOK "LOVE - IN SEARCH OF A REASON FOR LIVING” OR OUR
+PLEASE READ OUR "LIFENOTES" OR OUR BOOK "LOVE - IN SEARCH OF A REASON FOR

 http://www.lifenotes.org]

-PLEASE READ THIS PARAGRAPH BEFORE PROCEEDING - Our book and LifeNotes contain what we believe is the path to answering
+PLEASE READ THIS PARAGRAPH BEFORE PROCEEDING - Our LifeNotes and our book contain what we believe is the path to answering

 I have almost absolute faith that you can and should choose to "love the Lord your God with all your heart, with all your soul, with all your mind, with all your strength" and "love your neighbor as yourself".
 God commands you to do nothing more, nothing less.
 The answer to all questions, no matter how difficult, is to choose to love as God commands.
 "Love the Lord your God with all your heart, with all your soul, with all your mind, with all your strength" and "love your neighbor as yourself".